TheMrSheldon/netspeak4-application-ngrams/docs/deployment.md

 You also have to update the generated protobuf files `netspeak4-application-java` by running `src/scripts/generate-protobuf-files.sh` (this requires Java >= 1.6 to be installed).

-\note In case you OS doesn't support the specific protobuf version required, you the dev console from `netspeak4-deployment`.
+\note In case you OS doesn't support the specific protobuf version required, use the dev console from `netspeak4-deployment`.

 ## Antlr4